JavierArroyoBastida/MyAwesomeRepository/README.md

 This line was developed while issue1 was under development.

-This is a new branch.
+This isn't a new branch.
 Feel free to experiment here.